AceCentre/RelayKeys/docs/serial-api/reference.md

 AT+BLEHIDMOUSEBUTTON=Button[,Action]
 ``

-Button is one of l = Left, r= Right, m=Middle, b=Scroll backward, f=Scroll forward
+Button is one of

+- l = Left
+- r= Right
+- m=Middle
+- b=Mouse backward
+- f=Mouse forward

+NB: Mouse backward and forward are not available functions on all Operating Systems

-Action is Click or Doubleclick
+Action is
+- Click
+- Doubleclick
+- O (which acts as press/release toggle)

 e.g.